Exit... Stage Left: Recording and production

 Upon the album's completion, Peart said the group were happier with Exit...
 Stage Left than with their first live album All the World's a Stage, noting that the latter suffered from uneven sound quality.
 In subsequent years however, Lee developed a more critical view of Exit...
-Stage Left, noting that the group tried to make it sound "too perfect" in part by reducing the levels of audience noise, while Lifeson for his part thought the album sounded too clean and not as raw as All the World's a Stage, and as a consequence the band aimed to reach a "middle ground" between the two with A Show of Hands, Rush's third live release.
+Stage Left, noting that the group tried to make it sound "too perfect" in part by reducing the levels of audience noise, while Alex Lifeson for his part thought the album sounded too clean and not as raw as All the World's a Stage, and as a consequence the band aimed to reach a "middle ground" between the two with A Show of Hands, Rush's third live release.
 Nevertheless, the album remains a fan favorite.

 Rush performs a short rendition of "Ebb Tide" before "Jacob's Ladder".
-"Broon's Bane" is a short classical guitar arrangement performed by Lifeson as an extended intro to "The Trees."
+"Broon's Bane" is a short classical guitar arrangement performed by Lifeson as an extended intro to "The Trees".
 The song is named after Terry Brown, nicknamed "Broon" by the band.
 The song is not featured on any other live or studio recording by Rush.
 Also on the album, Lee refers to Brown as "T.C.
 Broonsie" when introducing "Jacob's Ladder".

 The original CD issue removed "A Passage to Bangkok", as CDs could only hold 75 minutes at the time.
 It was included on the 1997 remaster, as CD capacity had increased to 80 minutes by that time.
 Before the remastered version was released, the same live version of "A Passage to Bangkok" was released on the compilation Chronicles in 1990.